opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

    ./t-rex-64 -i

 **NOTE:** Please check your firewall settings at both DUT and T-Rex server.
-Firewall must allow a connection from DUT (VSPERF) to the T-Rex server running at TCP port 4501.
+Firewall must allow a connection from DUT (ViNePerf) to the T-Rex server running at TCP port 4501.

 **NOTE:** For high speed cards it may be advantageous to start T-Rex with more transmit queues/cores.